Television: Who Invented What – and When?

 There was no iconscope in 1923

-In 1923, Vladimir Zworykin – recently emigrated from Russia, and employed at the time by the Westinghouse Corporation in Pittsburgh, PA – applied for a patent for a television camera tube.
-Zworykin’s approach was based on ideas that he first encountered in the classroom of Boris Rosing, his former teacher in Russia.
-Both Rosing and Zworykin and others like A. A. Campbell Swinton in Britain had circled the idea of using cathode-ray tubes for television, but none had produced any actual results.
-They had the right idea, but couldn’t do anything with it.
+In 1923, Vladimir Zworykin—recently emigrated from Russia, and employed at the time by the Westinghouse Corporation in Pittsburgh, Pennsylvania—applied for a patent for an approach to television.
+That application reflected ideas that he first encountered in the classroom of Boris Rosing, his former teacher in Russia.

-At the time that Farnsworth’s patent was issued, Zworykin’s 1923 application was still pending approval.
-That application might have been entirely forgotten – were it not for a patent issued in 1938 (#2,141,059) bearing the 1923 application date.
-This patent was granted an extraordinary fifteen years after the application date, and then only after extensive revisions had been made to the original application.
+Zworykin’s 1923 application would be entirely forgotten—except that a patent for the Iconoscope was finally issued in 1938 bearing the 1923 application date.
+This patent (#2,141,059) was issued an extraordinary fifteen years after the application date, and then only after extensive revisions had been made to the original application.

 Patent Litigation